samualtarpenning/dcp-site-demo/README.md

 # Hi!
-Thanks for buying Angular Site Template.

-If you have any question please don't hesitate to contact us at: contact@angular-templates.io

-The project documentation is in: https://site-template-doc.angular-templates.io/
+Thanks for taking the time to review my code.
+This is for demo purposes only.

 ## How to run this project